DuaeZahra/eyeglasses-tryon/README.md

 # 🕶️ AI Eyeglasses Try-On Web App

 An AI-powered e-commerce prototype that enables users to virtually try on eyeglasses using real-time face detection.
-Built with React.js, TailwindCSS, and face-api.js, this app brings a personalized and interactive eyewear shopping experience — right in the browser.
+Built with React.js, TailwindCSS, MediaPipe Facemesh model and three.js, this app brings a personalized and interactive eyewear shopping experience — right in the browser.

 ---